-Brogan most recently served as chancellor of Pennsylvania’s public universities.
-He began his career as a fifth-grade teacher in Martin County, Florida, and later served as a dean of students, assistant principal, principal, and superintendent before being elected Florida’s commissioner of education in 1994.
-Brogan continued his advocacy for public education when he was elected to serve as lieutenant governor of Florida in 1998 and 2002.
-After five years in that role, he was named president of Florida Atlantic University, a position he held until 2009, when he was selected to serve as chancellor of Florida’s public universities.
+Frank T. Brogan is assistant secretary for elementary and secondary education at the U.S. Department of Education.
+Previously, Brogan was chancellor of Pennsylvania’s public universities.
+He began his career as a fifth-grade teacher in Martin County, Florida, and served as a dean of students, assistant principal, principal, and superintendent before being elected Florida’s commissioner of education.
+Brogan also served as Florida’s lieutenant governor, president of Florida Atlantic University, and chancellor of Florida’s public universities.

 Timothy Shriver is the chairman of the board of directors for Special Olympics International.
 Shriver co-founded and chairs the Collaborative for Academic, Social, and Emotional Learning (CASEL).
 He is co-chair of the National Commission on Social, Emotional, and Academic Development, president of the Joseph P. Kennedy Jr. Foundation, member of the board of directors for the WPP Group, LLC, a member of the Council on Foreign Relations, and a co-founder of Lovin’ Scoopful Ice Cream Company.
 He has produced four films and is the author of the New York Timesbest-selling book Fully Alive – Discovering What Matters Most.